tmiller/fae/README.md

 # fae

-This project sets up a laptop for development
+This project sets up a computer for development

 ## Supported Operating Systems